Lego deals: massive savings on Star Wars, Ninjago, and Minecraft sets – available now

 Amazon Prime Day is always a great day for Lego deals.
-Here, we list the very best deals you can find on Amazon, with some great playsets in the Lego Star Wars, Ninjago, Minecraft, Lego City, and Technic ranges, with up to 46% off in some cases!
+Here, we list the very best deals you can find on Amazon, with some great playsets in the Lego Star Wars, Ninjago, Minecraft, Lego City, and Technic ranges - and up to 46% off in some cases!

 Not in the UK?
 Scroll down for the best deals in your region.